-CJFP Winter 2025 Journal
+CJFP Fall 2025 Journal - "Beyond War"

 The editorial board is pleased to present the Winter 2025 issue of the Chicago Journal of Foreign Policy.
 It can be found here.